ChristElise/christelise.github.io/_posts/2024-09-27-breakme-walkthrough.md

                                export TERM=xterm
 www-data@Breakme:/var/www/html/wordpress/wp-content/themes/twentytwentythree/patterns$
 ```
 Now, we have a foothold on the target and we can use this to enumerate the target further.
-If we look at the ports listening internally on the target, we will notice and uncommon port listener to the internal IP 127.0.0.1.
+If we look at the ports listening internally on the target, we will notice an uncommon port listener to the internal IP 127.0.0.1.
 ```bash
 www-data@Breakme:/tmp$ netstat -nlt
 Active Internet connections (only servers)